VMT19937: A SIMD-Friendly Pseudo Random Number Generator based on Mersenne Twister 19937: Test results

 \subsection{Statistical tests}

-As discussed in section \ref{sec:simdgen} the VMT19937 generator produces a sequence of independent and identically distributed PRNs.
-Since it uses the MT19937 generator as a building block, we expect the probabilistic quality of the sequence of numbers it generates to be the same.
-This is confirmed by empirically testing the generator via the excellent \textit{TestU01} test suite proposed by L'Ecuyer and Simard in \cite{testu01}.
-We observe that almost all tests pass, which is the same results obtained with the MT19937.
+As discussed in Section~\ref{sec:simdgen}, the V-family generators produce sequences of independent and identically distributed PRNs, since they combine sub-sequences of an underlying MT generator whose statistical properties are preserved by the interleaving.
+All three generators in the V-family, across all vectorization factors $M \in \{1, 4, 8, 16\}$, were subjected to the \textit{TestU01} test suite proposed by L'Ecuyer and Simard in \cite{testu01}.
+We observe that almost all tests pass, with results consistent with those of the corresponding original reference implementations.
+In particular, failures in the \textit{LinearComp} test are observed for all MT-based generators (including the original ones).
+These results demonstrate that the inter-state vectorization strategy preserves the statistical properties of the underlying base generators.